 When it comes to exercise and injury, there is a huge spectrum of differences.
 Thanks to Susan for reminding me that I need to spend more time on different levels when it comes to the exercises for people.
 Continuing on with Susan’s email…

 “Not meaning to sound too negative, but this year I have been getting back to the level where I was and I am trying to overcome a back surgery.
 I had broken my L4 and had it fused and repaired.
 The exercises that you do are great but your model is very fit and I am wondering what exercises you have for someone that is not as fit, overcoming a back surgery and has a weak core.
 Do you have any exercises to help someone with this type of condition that involve body weight or the Suspension Trainer”?

-Thank you very much Susan for sending me in your question.
+Thank you very much Susan for sending me your question.
 If you were my client, I probably wouldn’t get you on the Suspension Trainer right away.
-We have done a number of videos when it comes to the Suspension Trainer, however these exercises are probably medium to advanced.
-If you have a back injury, have had a back surgery, or are trying to get back to where you were, I probably wouldn’t start you off on the Suspension Trainer.
+We have done a number of videos when it comes to the Suspension Trainer, however, these exercises are probably medium to advanced.
+If you have a back injury, have had back surgery, or are trying to get back to where you were, I probably wouldn’t start you off on the Suspension Trainer.
 You need to work on your core.
 Strengthen your core by starting off with the wall or leaning up against a support.

 #1 – Plank Against The Wall

 I had Orsy demonstrate.
 Grab the bar, putting your body at an angle.
 Hold this position, bracing the abdominal area, activating the glutes, the lats, and the muscles all around the back from the front and the back.

 If you want to make this more difficult, increase the incline of your body.
 You can easily do this up against a wall.